What are capital credits?

 The capital credits of a deceased member may be paid without waiting for a general retirement.
 However, these estate payments are not automatic.
 A representative of the estate must request the credits with the necessary forms and have a copy of the death certificate.
 These will be considered by the VEA Board of Directors.
 If a retirement is approved by the Board, the capital credits will be discounted to reflect the net present value of making a capital credit retirement now rather than at a later date.
 A check is issued to the estate and the account closed.
 Please contact Valley Electric Association to begin this process.

 Not necessarily.
-The Board of Directors must authorize a retirement before you receive a check.
-When considering a retirement, the Board analyzes the financial health of the organization and will release Capital Credits when they have determined it is in the best interest of the Cooperative
+The Board of Directors must first authorize a retirement.
+When considering retirement, the Board analyzes the financial health of the organization and will release Capital Credits when they have determined it is in the best interest of the Cooperative

 Your capital credits remain on the books in your name and member number until they are retired.
 Because payments are not determined until the Board of Directors make a retirement authorization, which may be several years after credits are earned, you should ensure that VEA always has your current mailing address.

 Every business needs to maintain a suitable balance between debt and equity to ensure its financial health and stability.
-Capital credits are the most significant source of equity for most electric cooperatives.
-The refunds that return to VEA due to insufficient address are listed and published.
-We keep the funds in-house until we locate the member, which is an ongoing process.
+Capital Credits are the most significant source of equity for most cooperatives.
+That equity is used to fund the required capital investments of the Cooperative.